 The live-tweeting (however distracting it was) also allowed my knowledge about the culture and history of this film and its connection to horrific events such as World War two and Japans disastrous nuclear attacks was extremely confronting.
 As well as memes.
 Yes lots of dino and lizard memes.
 What colour dress is Emiko wearing?
 We will never know.

-My knowledge of different Japanese culture platforms and mediums have expanded for me.
+My knowledge of different Japanese culture platforms and mediums have expanded.
 It has transformed my perceptions from being purely an otaku to an intrigued student, willing to learn more about the culture then just cartoons dancing around a classroom eating.
 I am extremely excited and curious for this class to break down my preconceived notions of what truly is ‘Digital Asia’.